cnuernber/facial-rec/README.md

 That is it.
 That is how facial rec works at the base level.
 Training these two components is an area of research in and of itself and is way out of scope of an example of using the systems.
-But, if you ever wondered roughly how facial rec works the above description provides a good outline of most systems.
+But, if you ever wondered roughly how facial rec works the above description provides a good theoretical picture of how it works.

 ## Usage